 This is because of there is no way to be able have a conversation with the institution.
 It would be weird to think that we could be interested in what for example Nordea thinks.
 Nordea doesn’t think.
 The people working for Nordea think.

-Why some of the leaders do not want their employees to stand out?
+Why don't some leaders want their employees to stand out?

 This is a very old-fashioned way to think.
 The thought that an organization is a factory and a work is production made by the conditions of an employer does not exist anymore.
 It is an old culture that strives to make everybody the same.

 One part of an experts job is to communicate.
-Some of them end up to a personal brands.
-The thought that the science is made in a chamber is old-fashioned.
+Some of them end up with personal brands.

 Does personal branding also fit for a committed employee?